 This master’s degree is designed for individuals who want to emphasize curriculum and instruction as they further their professional knowledge of education.
 They can focus on elementary and/or secondary levels in their programs.
 This program, which is interdisciplinary in nature, builds on the professional education and content courses taken at the undergraduate level.
 Within the interdisciplinary program, a focus will be developed in consultation with the advisor.
 This degree allows students to explore areas of interest across cognate areas.

 Student Learning Outcomes

-- Produce a comprehensive literature review on a major issue in the field of curriculum theory or instruction, and
+- Apply their knowledge in Curriculum Theory to produce a comprehensive literature review on a major issue in their field.

-- Complete an action-based or historically-based quantitative or qualitative study on an issue in curriculum and instruction and defend it at a public gathering with at least three faculty members present.
+- Apply and complete an action-based or historically-based quantitative or qualitative study on an issue in curriculum and instruction and defend it at a public gathering with at least three faculty members present.

 For Additional Information

 Phone (361) 825-2417